Edmund Kean: Artistic legacy

 According to the Encyclopædia Britannica Eleventh Edition, it was in the impersonation of the great creations of Shakespeare's genius that the varied beauty and grandeur of the acting of Kean were displayed in their highest form, although probably his most powerful character was Sir Giles Overreach in Philip Massinger's A New Way to Pay Old Debts, the effect of his first performance of which was such that the pit rose en masse, and even the actors and actresses themselves were overcome by the terrific dramatic illusion.
 His main disadvantage as an actor was his small stature.
 Coleridge said, "Seeing him act was like reading Shakespeare by flashes of lightning."

 Eccentricity

 His eccentricities at the height of his fame were numerous.
+For example, he chose his dinner according to the role he was to play: for a tyrant he would eat pork, for a murderer beef and for a lover mutton.

 Sometimes he would ride recklessly on his horse, Shylock, throughout the night.
 He was presented with a tame lion with which he might be found playing in his drawing-room.
 The prize-fighters Mendoza and Richmond the Black were among his visitors and Henry Grattan was his devoted friend.